dsimile/mcp-neo4j-server-sse/README.md

 3.Run server

+- SSE Mode (default )

-Run the MCP server using the UX command, and you can select the database of your choice.
-The default address ip is 0.0.0.0.
-The default address port is 8543.
+Run the MCP server using the UX command, and select the database of your choice.
+The default IP address is 0.0.0.0, and the default port is 8543.

 ```cmd
 uv run .\src\mcp-neo4j-cypher\neo4j_server_remote.py --url bolt://localhost:7687 --username neo4j --password neo4j123 --database neo4j
 ```

+- STDIO Mode

+Run the MCP server locally using the UX command with the mode set to STDIO and the same Neo4j connection information.

 > Note: Please ensure that Neo4j is running and accessible for remote connections.

 ### Released Package

-Add the server to your `cline_mcp_settings.json` with configuration of
+Add the server configuration  to your `cline_mcp_settings.json`.

+- SSE Mode (default )

 ```json
 {